maxhumber/maxhumber.com/input/codephilosophy.md

 - **Obviousness in Code**: "If someone reading your code says it’s not obvious, then it’s not obvious, no matter how clear it may seem to you."
 - **Choosing Good Names**: "Choosing a mediocre name for a particular variable... will have a significant impact on complexity and manageability."

-Taken together all of these quotes stress that software is as much about managing complexity as it is about writing code.
+Taken together these quotes stress that software is as much about managing complexity as it is about writing code.